biicode/docs/raspberrypi/rpi-gettingstarted.rst

 .. code-block:: bash

-   bii cpp:configure --toolchain=rpi
+   bii configure --toolchain=rpi

 Lets check that everything is fine by building and trying to run the hello world aplication.
 It could fail the execution because it is compiled to Raspberry PI.

 .. code-block:: bash

-  ~/myproject$ bii cpp:build
+  ~/myproject$ bii build
   ...
   ~/myproject$ ./bin/user_myblock_main
   ./bin/user_myblock_main: cannot execute binary file